mavlink/mavlink-devguide/en/guide/serialization.md

 * If two fields have the same length, their order is preserved as it was present before the data field size ordering
 * Arrays are handled based on the data type they use, not based on the total array size
 * The over-the-air order is the same as for the `struct` and thus represents the reordered fields
-* The CRC field is calculated AFTER the reordering, to ensure that a mistake during field reordering will be caught by a faulty CRC.
+* The `CRC_EXTRA` field is calculated *after* the reordering, to ensure that a mistake during field reordering will be caught by a faulty CRC.
 The provided Python, C and C# reference implementations are tested to have the correct field reordering, this is only a concern for custom implementations.

+The only exception to the above reordering is for [MAVLink 2 extension fields](../guide/mavlink_2.md#message_extensions).
+Extension fields are sent in XML-declaration order and are not included in the [CRC_EXTRA](#crc_extra) calculation.
+This allows new extension fields to be added without breaking binary compatibility.

 > **Warning** This ordering is unique and can be easily implemented in a protocol generator by using a stable sorting algorithm.
   The alternative to using sorting would be either to use inefficient alignment,